-This Ranch dip recipe is creamy and easy to make.
-This homemade ranch dip with mayonnaise, sour cream, vinegar and dill, is perfect for all of your dipping.
+Ditch the packet and make Homemade Ranch Dip.
+Made with mayonnaise, sour cream, vinegar and dill, it is perfect for all of your dipping needs!

 Maybe it is just my friends and family, but it seems like creamy ranch dip is the “it” dip.
 Burger spread and fry dip is pretty good too but there is just something about ranch.